DrLex0/quake-frogbots/README.md

 - Make Frogbot work in non-Quakeworld engines.
 Currently it builds and runs, but _very weird things_ happen, it is not usable.

 Wild ideas:
+- Make shootable doors even more universal, bots should be able to open any door on the path it wants to follow, without having to tie it to specific goals/zones.
+Maybe even extend to also allow shooting switches to open doors.
 - Find a way to load waypoints from a separate file at runtime, but I'm not sure if possible at all.
 - Construct reasonable waypoints automatically with AI and evolutionary algorithms and blockchain and all other buzzwords we can throw against it.